 Given all this, we must all accept failure and mistakes as a necessary part of the process, while also viewing it as an opportunity for growth and development.
 That’s essentially how we have transformed from toddlers to adults.
 We have made plenty of mistakes along the way, but we made progress because we learned from these mistakes and adapted our approach accordingly.

 Here are a couple of affirmations that will help remind you of the fact that making mistakes is okay:

 Making mistakes doesn’t mean I’m incompetent…

-Yes, mistakes might temporarily slow you down, but these are only speed humps on the road.
-Perfectionism on the other hand is a pothole.
+Yes, mistakes might temporarily slow you down, but they are only speed humps on the road.
+Perfectionism, on the other hand, is a pothole.
 Once you’re in, you may struggle to get back out again. 🙁

 Focus on What Matters

 Finally, when it comes to avoiding the pitfalls of perfectionism, it’s important to focus on what matters most.

 I’ve already mentioned the 80/20 rule where it’s important to focus on the 20 percent of things that will produce 80 percent of your desired outcomes.
 This rule is also known as the Pareto Principle and is one of the major keys towards helping you overcome bouts of perfectionism.

 Another key is to focus on making progress instead of trying to accomplish specific results.
 The more progress you make, the more you will learn, and therefore the more progress you will continue to make.
 That is essentially the key to success in any field of endeavor.
 However, many of us get stuck in a perfectionist’s cycle where we dabble in the same thing for too long and make very little progress over the long-haul.